 Show viewers your level of preparation and professionalism with our state-of-the-art video deposition services.
 When reading testimony from a paper transcript, valuable context can be misunderstood or lost in translation.

 Human communication is composed of more than just words.
-A lot of information is relayed in body language, demeanor, inflection and intonation.
+A lot of information is relayed in body language, demeanor, inflection, and intonation.
 A visual aspect can add a lot to a deposition.
-Keep the attention of your audience and direct the focus of the group to our high-def, broadcast quality video depositions.
+Keep the attention of your audience and direct the focus of the group to our high-def, broadcast-quality video depositions.

-Synchronized Transcripts from Phoenix AZ Video Court Reporters
+Synchronized Transcripts from Professional Video Court Reporters

 Phoenix Deposition Services gives you the ability to search a synchronized transcript by keyword so you can find exactly what you are looking for quickly.

-Our qualified court reporters take your time-stamped transcript and sync it up with its corresponding video deposition.
+Our qualified video court reporters take your time-stamped transcript and sync it up with its corresponding deposition.
 We put it on disc for you so you can show both video and the transcript at the same time and find what you’re looking for quickly.

-Video Deposition features:
+Video Deposition Features: